Skip to content

 1. Designate a gitStream user account.

-2. Create a CM configuration file.
+2. Create a cm repo and .cm configuration file.

 3. Create a GitLab pipeline.